(reading time: 1 hour, 26 minutes)

 “I’ll come with you!”

 “You’ll stay!”
 The wind pulsed, tossing Oddball back into the arms of the crew.
 Corvidley screamed and jumped, smashing his feet down.
-The wave shattered under the force, ice chips sliding in all directions.
+The wave shattered under his stomp, ice chips sliding in all directions.
 The crew couldn’t help but wonder.
 Frostbite Cor was surely between life and death, a state they’d only ever seen in Captain Rob.
 Could he have bonepicking as well?
 The wave’s destruction suggested so.

 “This won’t help you!”
 Teal shouted.
 Oddball wasn’t doing the one job he had left; she had to try to control the situation.
 “You’ve achieved nothing in sinking us.
 Let some of us join you at the Aych.
 Let us speak with you!”